faezehkhazaee97/faezehkhazaee97.github.io/index.md

 I have prior research experience in computer vision and transformer-based models, and I am broadly interested in applying modern machine learning methods—such as self-supervised learning, representation learning, and set-based models—to real-world scientific and data-driven problems.

-I am currently seeking full-time roles in applied machine learning, data science, and computational biology.
+I am currently seeking full-time roles in applied machine learning, data engineering, data science, and computational biology.

 ---